 General.
 First Hawaiian is a holding company incorporated under the laws of Delaware and registered as a bank holding company under the Bank Holding Company Act of 1956, as amended (the "BHCA"), and as a savings and loan holding company under the Home Owners' Loan Act, as amended.
 First Hawaiian, through its subsidiaries, operates a general commercial banking business and other businesses related to banking.
-Its principal assets are its investments in FHB, Pioneer, First Hawaiian Creditcorp, Inc. and First Hawaiian Leasing, Inc., all of which are wholly-owned subsidiaries of First Hawaiian.
+Its principal assets are its investments in FHB, Pioneer, First Hawaiian Creditcorp, Inc. and First Hawaiian.
 At March 31, 1996, First Hawaiian had consolidated total assets of approximately \$7.4 billion, total deposits of approximately \$5.3 billion and stockholders' equity of approximately \$657.2 million.
 Based on assets as of December 31, 1995, First Hawaiian was the second largest bank holding company headquartered in Hawaii and the 72nd largest bank holding company in the United States.